rapidexp/jquery-h5form/README.md

 ### Version 2.8.1 (2013-01-28)

 * Added support Autocomplete.
-* Fixed enbug of 2.8.0 about button on IE 7.
+* Fixed enbug of 2.8.0 about button with IE 7.

 ### Version 2.8.0 (2013-01-12)

 * Removed support of time state from Chrome 23.
-* Fixed determination of number and rang on FireFox 17.
+* Fixed determination of number and rang with FireFox 17.
 * Close balloon when also click itself.
 * Disabled spin button of Number and time in default.
 * Typo of the message in English.
-* Stored customValidity in .data() on IE.
+* Stored customValidity in .data() with IE.

 ### Version 2.7.2 (2012-12-11)